auth0/docs/articles/private-cloud/migration-private-to-private.md

 ## Migration requirements discussion

 Your Technical Account Manager will work with you to understand the migration requirements and assess the appropriate migration method.
-The default method is back-up and restore however, environment extend can be considered in exceptional circumstances.
+The default migration method is to back-up and restore to a new private cloud, however we may recommend environment extend in some circumstances.

 ## Migration plan

-After the discussion is complete, we will provide you with a document that outlines the steps to follow.
+After the discussion is complete, we will provide you with a migration plan document that outlines the steps to follow.

 ## Go / No Go decision